 Introduction

 Across the animal kingdom, developmental plasticity comprises a switch to alternative developmental pathways that depends on an individual’s condition – the resource budget available for the production and maintenance of adaptive traits (Hill 2011; Casasa et al. 2020; Nijhout & McKenna 2018) – and which can lead to food-dependent allometric plasticity and the adaptive expression of alternative phenotypes in adulthood (polyphenism) (West-Eberhard 2003; Nijhout & McKenna 2018).
 For example, many intraspecific, arthropod male dimorphisms comprise large majors that have weapons for male-male competition, and smaller, weaponless minors that sneak matings (Moczek 2003; Smallegange 2011; Buzatto & Machado 2014).
 Importantly, these adaptive, condition-dependent alternative phenotypes typically have different survival, growth and reproduction rates because they follow different developmental trajectories (West-Eberhard 2003; Smallegange 2011; Weir et al. 2016).
-Differences in individual development, be they plastic or genetic, will thus affect a population’s structure, size and growth.
+Differences in individual development, be they plastic or genetic, will thus affect a population’s age or life stage structure, size and growth.
 Such population changes can in turn influence individual development through processes like density-dependent competition over resources (food) and density-dependent selection (Travis et al. 2013), creating eco-evolutionary feedbacks at the population level (Smallegange & Deere 2014; Croll et al. 2019; Smallegange 2022).
 However, accurately predicting the population dynamical responses to perturbation of developmental trajectories is still difficult (Smallegange et al. 2019; Smallegange 2022).

 The way in which a perturbation to individual development can impact the eco-evolutionary dynamics of populations depends on what selection pressures are assumed to act on adaptive developmental plasticity (Smallegange 2022).
 Different selection pressures determine different types of adaptive developmental plasticity (e.g., Forsman 2015; Nettle and Bateson 2015) and here we focus on two distinct types: anticipatory and mitigating adaptive developmental plasticity (Smallegange et al. 2019; Smallegange 2022).
 Specifically, in case of the minor and major males described above, whether a male develops into an armed major male or an unarmed minor male depends on whether it reaches a critical resource budget threshold, assumed to be approximated by a body size threshold, during development (Plaistow et al. 2005; Sasson et al. 2016; Cotton et al. 2004).
 If the adaptive developmental plasticity is anticipatory, this condition-cued threshold mechanism can be interpreted as the evolutionary result of disruptive sexual selection on alternative mating tactics (West-Eberhard 2003; Smallegange et al. 2019): good-condition juvenile males maximise fitness by becoming majors, anticipating competitive mating success; bad-condition juveniles anticipate failure at competitive success and salvage fitness by becoming minors (Shuster & Wade 2003).
 On the other hand, the condition-cued threshold mechanism could be part of a heritable developmental system that adaptively mitigates stressful environmental conditions (Badyaev 2005, Del Giudice et al. 2018; Ellis & Del Giudice 2019).
 Such mitigating adaptive developmental plasticity is the result of natural selection that favours developmental systems that tend to construct phenotypes that are successful, relative to other variant systems, at surviving and reproducing (Griffiths & Gray 1994).
 This means that juvenile males can mitigate stress during maturation by refraining from developing costly morphology to maintain fitness and mature and survive as an adult minor, as opposed to risk dying during maturation when investing in costly major morphology (Smallegange et al. 2019).
 To summarise, in both kinds of adaptive plasticity, the fitness functions of the alternative male phenotypes cross over a condition gradient, but anticipatory adaptive developmental plasticity assumes that the threshold for alternative male phenotype expression at the cross-section of the fitness functions is evolutionarily regulated by how adult males perform, whereas mitigating adaptive developmental plasticity assumes that the threshold is regulated by the dynamics of population density, food competition and individual resource budgets.